idarahu/DE-project/Design.md

 ## DWH

+### Queries
+- Getting authors (or ranking them)
+    - with the most publications in a given year, scientific domain and/or publication venue
+    - with the most citations in a given year, scientific domain and/or publication venue
+    - with the highest h-index in a given year, scientific domain and/or publication venue
+    - with the broadest horizon (authors who have written papers in the largest amount of different scientific domains)
+- Getting institutions (or ranking them)
+    - with the most publications in a given year, scientific domain and/or publication venue
+    - that have the highest impact in scientific world (institutions that have papers which have been cited the most in a given year, scientific domain and/or publication venue)
+- Getting publications (or ranking them)
+    - with the  most citations in a given year, scientific domain and/or publication venue
+- Getting journals (or ranking them)
+    - with the highest h-index in a given year and/or scientific domain
+- What are the year's hottest topics (categories of scientific disciplines)?
+- How does the number of publications on a given topic change during a given time frame (histograms of the number of publications on a given topic over a given period of time)?
+- Who is the author whose h-index has increased the most during the given time?
+- Which journal h-index has increased the most during the given time?

+### Schema
 Our designed data warehouse (DWH) for storing data about scientific publications would have the following schema containing a fact table "PUBLICATIONS" and five dimension tables: "AUTHORS", "AUTHORS' AFFILIATIONS", "PUBLICATION VENUES", "SCIENTIFIC DOMAINS" and "TIME".

 ![image](https://user-images.githubusercontent.com/102286655/199743726-0b463af2-a1e9-4ea5-b0b7-6fa78740bc0d.png)